COSC3020/mergesort-aPannell064/README.md

 ## Extra Help

 https://www.overleaf.com/learn used for help with LaTeX syntax, specifically for the series.
+Additionally, the merge function provided in the lecture was used as a base for my merge function.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own,